insidegui/VirtualBuddy/README.md

 - Edit `Main.xcconfig` and set the `VB_BUNDLE_ID_PREFIX` variable to something unique like `com.yourname.`, then select a team under Signing & Capabilities.
 	- You may optionally run with the "Sign to run locally" option to skip this step
 - Build the `VirtualBuddy` scheme

-## Using the `PrivateEntitlements` scheme

-There's a scheme called `VirtualBuddy-PrivateEntitlements` that builds the app with the `com.apple.private.virtualization`, which can be used to explore hidden features of the Virtualization framework that are not normally available.

-In order to use this scheme, the Mac must have SIP disabled and `amfi_get_out_of_my_way=1` in boot-args.
-Do this at your own risk.